lmorabit7/SBI-project/myhmoments/README.rst

-MYHMOMENTS: CALCULATION OF HYDROPHOBICITY MOMENTS IN LOCAL REGIONS
+MYHMOMENTS: CALCULATION OF HYDROPATHY MOMENTS IN LOCAL REGIONS
 ==================================================================
 ==================================================================